 Why was Julius Caesar assassinated?

 Why was Caesar murdered at the hands of his fellow citizens?
-Caesar was murdered for three reasons: First, the conspirators wanted to halt the growth in his personal power.
-Second, they wanted to prevent him from becoming king and destroying the Roman Republic.
+Caesar was killed for three reasons: First, the conspirators wanted to halt the growth in his power.
+Second, they tried to prevent him from becoming king and destroying the Roman Republic.
 Finally, some were motivated by personal vengeance.

 He was a charismatic leader and became one of the best-known figures on the Roman political scene.
 Caesar entered into an informal political arrangement with Crassus and Pompey, known as the First Triumvirate.
 This agreement allowed the three men to secure their political goals and become, in essence, the de-facto government of the Republic.
 Under this arrangement, Caesar was able to secure election as consul and to become the commander of several Roman legions.
 Caesar lead these legions into Gaul to pacify this region.
 At the time, Gaul covered most of France and Belgium.
 Caesar then embarked on a ten-year campaign gradually conquered this region.
 He then used his legions to raid the people in Germany and Britain.

 After the death of Crassus, the First Triumvirate broke down.
 The Senate and Pompey saw an opportunity to oust Caesar from power and threatened him with criminal prosecution.
 In response, Caesar advanced on Rome to secure his political position and started a civil war between himself and the Roman senate.
 Pompey the Great defended Rome alongside the Senate.
 Caesar defeated his enemies at Pharsalus (Greece), but this did not end the war.
 Mark Anthony ruled in Caesar’s name in Rome and Italy.
 The conflict continued to rage over the Mediterranean for several years.